What is relaxation?

 Before starting the exercise, find a quiet space and get comfortable, either by sitting or lying down.
 Get ready to ease your mind and body.

-Learn how to use the tool of body scan as a way to relax.
+Learn how to use the tool of body scan to notice tension in muscles throughout your body and let go of tension. -

 Learn the technique of progressive muscle relaxation.
 You can use this exercise to get relief from headaches or any type of pain.